Gregory4321/ciao-down/README.md

 * [MongoDB](https://www.mongodb.com/) - the non-relational database used to store my data on it's cloud servers.

-* [Werkzeug](https://werkzeug.palletsprojects.com/en/1.0.x/) - used their WSGI toolkit for utilities to aid security of user's passwords.
+* [Werkzeug](https://werkzeug.palletsprojects.com/en/1.0.x/) - used their WSGI toolkit for utilities to add security to user's passwords.

 * [Google Fonts](https://fonts.google.com/) - used to import the 'Source Sans Pro' and 'Average' fonts, that were used across all pages.